Eschatologue/CM_wiki/docs/equipment/weapon/mastery.md

 # Mastery Properties

 Each weapon has a mastery property, which is usable only by a character who has a feature, such as Weapon Mastery, that unlocks the property for the character.
-The properties are defined below.
+The properties are defined below witht the following details:

+**Type**{ .inl } A Mastery property applies to specific weapon; either Melee, Ranged weapons or other specifics.

+**Properties**{ .inl } A Mastery property is only eligible to weapons that has the particular Weapon property stated.

 ## Changing a Weapon's Mastery Property